 Although softness makes the material easier to manage, it’s also one of the disadvantages of Douglas Fir wood.
 Because of its structure, the wood will likely crumble under extreme pressure and impact.

 Its Janka hardness scale rating shows that Douglas Fir only ranges around 710 lbf or 3,158 N. Admit it or not, this specification is relatively lower than other wood species like cherry, oak, or birch.

 For those who don’t know, the Janka hardness test determines how strong the material is against regular wear and tear.

 On the upside, being soft makes it easy to manage when using hand tools or power equipment.
 The only problem is that the surface can start chipping when the blade’s metal starts digging through the material, especially when shaping the edges.

-Considering its poor strength against sudden pressure and excessive impact, we urge you to handle it cautiously during any woodworking process.
+Considering its poor strength against sudden pressure and excessive impact, I urge you to handle it cautiously during any woodworking process.
 You must also store it properly or place it in a stable space to transport it safely.

 3. Vulnerable to Dents And Cracks